Faculty of Business and Law

 In the Faculty of Business and Law, our research and teaching covers most areas of law, business and management.

-Our culture is informed by the University's strategic mission to 'delight in creating, sharing and applying knowledge to make a difference to individuals and society.’
+Our culture is informed by the University's strategic mission to 'create, share and apply knowledge to make a difference to individuals and society.’

 Our research informs our teaching, which cultivates – through experiential and active learning – an entrepreneurial spirit in our students, and prepares them to address complex business problems with critical knowledge, confidence, integrity and social responsibility.
 All of our degree courses include year-long work placements and overseas study opportunities.
 Many courses also include business consultancy projects.